 But that doesn’t mean that Norway is without its pop hit sensations!
 In 2013, for better or for worse, Norwegian comedy duo Ylvis graced the world with “The Fox”, better known to many as ‘what does the fox say?’.

 Its video was top trending on YouTube and stayed in the top 100 charts in the US for a few weeks.
-The parody track was initially intended to “entertain a few Norwegians for three minutes” rather than annoy many radio listeners for weeks.
+The parody track was initially intended to “entertain a few Norwegians for three minutes” rather than annoy many radio listeners for weeks.3) Astrid S.

 More recently, Norwegian artists have found some success on the popular platform TikTok.
 Astrid S is becoming known worldwide, after achieving 5th place on the Norwegian version of Pop Idol.
 This rising star even had her music featured in the hit Norwegian TV programme, SKAM (shame).

-TikTok users particularly like creating relatable comedy with her song “Hurts So Good”, which saw a recent resurgence in popularity despite being released in 2016.
+TikTok users particularly like creating relatable comedy with her song “Hurts So Good”, which saw a recent resurgence in popularity despite being released in 2016.4) Marcus and Martinus

 The most followed TikTok account in Norway by far is that of Marcus and Martinus, a twin pop duo with more than 4.5 million followers on the platform, as well as over 3 million on YouTube.

-These award winning young Norwegian boys have been entertaining since early childhood and have only just begun their promising careers, having released two popular albums in English.
+These award winning young Norwegian boys have been entertaining since early childhood and have only just begun their promising careers, having released two popular albums in English.5) A-ha

 While many young artists ‘take on’ the world, one Norwegian band has been famously doing so since the 1980’s.
 A-ha impacted the charts worldwide and are one of the 40-50 highest grossing bands out there.
-They are definitely best known for their massive hit “Take On me”, a pop classic.
+They are definitely best known for their massive hit “Take On me”, a pop classic.6) Aurora Aksnes (Aurora)

 Aurora Aksnes, better known as simply ‘Aurora’ is a Norwegian pop sensation who is quickly becoming an international phenomenon.
 Her otherworldly vibes and ethereal voice may not easily suggest her origins are in fact Stavanger, Norway.

-This quirky artist went from the mountains and dense forests of her home, to performing at Coachella, collaborating with Disney on music for Frozen 2, and accumulating over a billion streams on Spotify.
+This quirky artist went from the mountains and dense forests of her home, to performing at Coachella, collaborating with Disney on music for Frozen 2, and accumulating over a billion streams on Spotify.7) Black metal